 Given the many demands on editors’ time – and given that most editors face similar processual challenges – there is great value to their interacting with each other about these key issues, and pooling their collective wisdom, sharing lessons, examples, insights, and solutions.
 The benefits can be further multiplied if experts on relevant topics are included in the conversation.
 JEDI seeks to generate that interaction and those benefits.

 The majority of JEDI members are editors and editorial staff of social science journals.
-To support editors with questions concerning data and research transparency, personnel from the data services community, in particular representatives from digital repositories that safely store, publish, and preserve digital social science data, also form part of JEDI.
-Any individual who plays a key editorial role at a social science journal or a leading or supporting role at an organization involved in data services is welcome to join JEDI.
+To support editors with questions concerning data and research transparency, personnel from the data services and open science communities – for example, representatives from digital repositories that safely store, publish, and preserve digital social science data – also form part of JEDI.
+Any individual who plays a key editorial role at a social science journal or a leading or supporting role at an organization involved in data services and/or open science is welcome to join JEDI.

 Discussion on JEDI concerns any topic related to editorial processes and functions about which editors would find it valuable to share information.
 Topics range from very practical issues, such as “what is the best editorial management software?” to big-picture questions such as “what does the future of publishing look like?”